Dylan Field: Other activities

-Field is an angel investor in venture-backed startups and an NFT collector.
+Field is also an NFT collector.
 Field purchased his first CryptoPunk NFT in January 2018.
 He later described himself thinking at the time, "this is probably the stupidest thing I've ever done."
 In 2021 it was reported that Field sold a CryptoPunk NFT for $7.5 million USD, the highest ever sale price for a CryptoPunk.
 In the days afterward, Field discussed the sale on The Good Time Show, a popular Clubhouse show, comparing the sold NFT to "a digital Mona Lisa".

 This was Field's second reported sale, after a $1.5 million USD sale in February 2021.
 As of March 2021, Field owned 11 other CryptoPunks as well as NFTs from Autoglyphs and Beeple.
 At that time, Forbes reported Field's profits from collecting to be $9.5 million USD.
-Forbes reported in 2021 that Field was an angel investor in OpenSea, an NFT marketplace startup founded by Devin Finzer—a friend of Field's from Brown.

 Personal life

 Field is married.
 In April 2021, Field's wife Elena was pregnant with their first child.